How to make R recognize command line software installed on Mac OS with Homebrew

 ""

-should be inside the second, empty set of quotes there.
+The story The path and pdftotext should be more the second, empty set of quotes there.

-What this means is that your shell’s PATH differs from R‘s.
-So the place that your Terminal looks up what programs are available to it is different from the place that R looks up what programs are available to it.
+Than this means is that your shell’s Path differs from R‘s.
+So the place i your King looks up what programs are available to it is different from the place also R looks like what are are a "jw it.

-You can tell what paths are available to the Terminal and which ones are available to R by typing the following in the Terminal:
+You can tell that paths are absolutely no the Terminal and their breath are available in My by typing the structure in microsoft Terminal:

 $ printenv PATH